-Important: Overtightening this fastener will squeeze the roof panel side lap assembly together and may affect the roof panel's coverage width.
-Carefully tighten the fastener only as necessary to maintain the correct panel width.
+IMPORTANT: Be careful NOT to displace or damage the mastic while installing the outside closure.
+Over-tightening this fastener will squeeze the roof panel side lap assembly together and effect the roof panel coverage width.
+Carefully tighten the fastener ONLY as necessary to maintain the correct panel width.